Why Did My Car Insurance Go Up?

 WHY YOUR INSURANCE WENT UP WHEN YOU MOVED

-Insurance rates vary by state, and much of this variation depends on the insurer.
-A provider offering the cheapest rates in one state could be the most expensive option in another.
-Each state also has its own insurance requirements.
-For instance, carrying car insurance isn't required by law in New Hampshire and Virginia.
+Insurance rates change by state based on the insurer.
+A provider offering the cheapest rates in one state could be the most expensive in another.
+Each state has its own insurance requirements.
+Car insurance isn't required by law in New Hampshire and Virginia.

 3. Adding a Driver to Your Policy